dududouniwaner/for_quan/README.md

-# Parts Fork of Scripts on Github
+# Favorite Scripts on Github

 For own use only.